Enmn/mcaxios/README.md

   <br>
 </p>

+## Getting Started
+In order to work for you, you must follow these steps

+### Requirements
+1. You need to install Python, you can install it from [here](https://www.python.org)
+1. The size of both skins is 64x64<br/>
+2. The skins should be in PNG format<br/>
+3. Install the requirements in the file <code>requirements.txt</code>

-## Installation
+### Installation
-Now you need to install Git, and if you have Git, there is no need to download it again
+You need to install Git, and if you have Git, there is no need to download it again
 ```console
 $ sudo apt-get install git
 ```